m0rph-1/m0rph-1.github.io/_posts/2019-09-30-AbsoZeds-Mumbai-SEO.md

 ![screenshot](/assets/images/mumbai_ftp.PNG)

-Looking at the note we see an intersting quip from the admin concerning the use of Docker for the web applications on the box.
+Looking at the note we see an interesting quip from the admin concerning the use of Docker for the web applications on the box.

 >TODO:
 >